High-Grade Glioma (HGG) – Brief Information

 Induction therapy starts about two to four weeks after surgery or directly after an MRI-based diagnosis, respectively.
 It takes six to seven weeks and either aims at further reducing the size of a tumour that could not be completely removed or at eliminating potentially remaining tumour cells after complete tumour removal.
 The major approach includes simultaneous radio- and chemotherapy.

-Radiotherapy (radiation therapy) is given through the skin to the tumour region over a period of six to seven weeks with daily doses of 1.8 gray (Gy).
+Radiotherapy is given through the skin to the tumour region over a period of six to seven weeks with daily doses of 1.8 gray (Gy).
 The total radiation dose depends on the patient's age and the site of the tumour: For children between three and five years of age, the total dose is 54 Gy, for children from the age of six it is 59.4 Gy.
 For patients with glioma of the brainstem (pontine glioma), limitation of the total dose to 54 Gy is recommended.
 Radiotherapy is given five days a week, sparing the weekends.

 Chemotherapy includes treatment with the agent temozolomide (Temodal®), which is taken as a pill every evening from day one to the last day of radiation.
 This also applies to weekends, although there is no radiotherapy on weekends.
 Radiotherapy and simultaneous chemotherapy are followed by a four weeks’ break.
 This gives the patient some time to recover before consolidation phase starts.